library(devtools)

 takes a word

-(or a vector with multiple words, real or not) in Portuguese or Spanish in its orthographic form and returns its phonemic (i.e., broad) transcription, including syllabification and stress.
+(or a vector with multiple words, real or not) in Portuguese, French or Spanish in its orthographic form and returns its phonemic (i.e., broad) transcription, including syllabification and stress.
+The accuracy of grapheme-to-phoneme conversion is at least 80% for all three languages.
 Narrow transcription is available for Portuguese (based on Brazilian Portuguese), which includes secondary stress—this can be generated by adding narrow = T

 to the function.
 Run ipa_pt_test()